MicrosoftDocs/bi-shared-docs/docs/analysis-services/power-pivot-for-sharepoint-ssas.md

 ## Power Pivot for SharePoint 2013

-SQL Server 2017 Power Pivot for SharePoint supports Microsoft SharePoint 2013 Excel Services usage of Excel workbooks containing data models and Reporting Services Power View reports.
+SQL Server 2017 Analysis Services Power Pivot for SharePoint mode  supports Microsoft SharePoint 2013 Excel Services usage of Excel workbooks containing data models and Reporting Services Power View reports.

 Excel Services in SharePoint 2013 includes data model functionality to enable interaction with a Power Pivot workbook in the browser.
 You do not need to deploy the Power Pivot for SharePoint 2013 add-in into the farm.
 You only need to install an Analysis Services server in SharePoint mode and register the server within the Excel Services **Data Model** settings.